EduardoDuQuesne/terrible-techno/README.md

 ### Save Settings
 In order to save settings: <br/>
-- Log in using google
+- Log in using firebase authentication.
+A Google account is required.
 - Click on floppy disk icon
 - Type in desired name for current settings
-- Hit Enter
+- Hit Enter, settings are immediately available for recall.